 THIS PAGE IS IN THE PROCESS OF BEING RE-VAMPED.
 YOU WILL FIND INFORMATION ABOUT EFT HERE.
-MORE INFO ABOUT QIGONG SOON.
+MORE INFO ABOUT OTHER ENERGY THERAPIES SOON.

 EMOTIONAL FREEDOM TECHNIQUES IN EXETER